federicoalferreri/ACTAM_project/README.md

-- **Sine Wave**: The sound of a sine wave is only made up of the fundamental frequency alone and no partials are involed.
+- **Sine Wave**: The sound of a sine wave is only made up of the fundamental frequency alone and no partials are involved.
 It will result in a smooth and clean sound.

 - **Square Wave**:  In addition to the fundamental, the square wave also contains harmonics, partial tones whole multiples of the fundamental frequency.
 In square waves, harmonics occur in whole odd-number multiples of the fundamental frequency resulting in a richer and buzzier sound.